Generic bidirectional typing for dependent type theories: Related work

-A second difference is that, unlike \textsc{CompLF} which is an equational LF, in his framework one cannot extend the definitional equality.
-Like discussed in the introduction, this means that one cannot define dependent type theories directly, but instead only their judgment derivations.
-This also means that his algorithm does not need to deal with the complications that arise when extending the definitional equality like in our case, such as matching modulo.
+Another work from which ours drew inspiration is the one of Reed~\cite{reed2008redundancy}, where he proposes a variant of the Edinburgh Logical Framework in which arguments can be omitted.
+Crucially, these arguments are not elaborated through global unification, but instead locally recovered by annotating each declaration with modes to guide a bidirectional algorithm.
+However, his framework does not allow for extending the definitional equality, meaning that one cannot define dependent type theories with non-trivial equalities directly, but instead has to encode its derivations trees (as in~\cite{harper2007mechanizing}).
+This also means that his system does not need to deal with some complications that arise in our more general setting, such as matching modulo.

-Finally, even if his ideas were an important inspiration to us, his results are presented without proofs, which reduces their re-usability.
-In contrast, we provide all proofs in the long version.
+Finally, concurrently to our work, Chen and Ko~\cite{bisig} have proposed a framework for simply-typed bidirectional typing.
+They also define declarative and bidirectional systems and establish a correspondence between them.
+Compared to our work, their restriction to simple types removes many of the complexities that appear with dependent type theories.
+For instance, while their types are first-order terms with no notion of computation or typing, our sorts are higher-order terms considered modulo a set of rewrite rules and subject to typing judgments, making the process of recovering missing arguments much more intricate.
+The restriction to simple types also rules out examples like the ones presented in \cref{sec:more-examples}, given that they are all dependent type theories.
+They however provide an impressive formalization of all their results in Agda.